xlab-uiuc/uRTS-ae/README.md

 Check [data](https://github.com/xlab-uiuc/uRTS-ae/tree/main/data) directory to get all data in the paper.

 ## Experiment
-To reproduce the experiment results, follow the instruction in [experiment](https://github.com/xlab-uiuc/uRTS-ae/tree/main/experiment) directory.
+To reproduce the experimental results, follow the instruction in [experiment](https://github.com/xlab-uiuc/uRTS-ae/tree/main/experiment) directory.